Val de Vie Estate: Security

-Val de Vie Estate was voted “Safest Estate in Africa”, and is home to the “Safest House in Africa”.
+Val de Vie Estate was voted "Safest Estate in Africa", and is home to the "Safest House in Africa".

 Awards

 In 2019, New World Wealth's research ranked Val de Vie 'South Africa's Top Residential Estate' for the fifth consecutive year.

-Best Single Unit Residential Development in Africa (The Valentia Manor House) - 2016 International Property Awards in Dubai.
+Best Single Unit Residential Development in Africa (The Valentia Manor House) – 2016 International Property Awards in Dubai.

-Pearl Valley was rated by Golf Digest in South Africa’s Top 5 for 2018 and 2019 and the best conditioned golf course in the Western Cape.
+Pearl Valley was rated by Golf Digest in South Africa's Top 5 for 2018 and 2019 and the best conditioned golf course in the Western Cape.

-Val de Vie Estate was awarded the 'Best Multigenerational Resort in the World' in 2018 at The Globals ceremony in London on 8 November 2018.
+Val de Vie Estate was awarded the 'Best Multigenerational Resort in the World' in 2018 at The Global ceremony in London on 8 November 2018.

 At the 2020 International Property Awards, Val de Vie won the award for 'Best Residential Development in South Africa' and Val de Vie Evergreen won the award for 'Best Leisure Development in Africa'.

 At the 2021 International Property Awards, Val de Vie won awards for both 'Best Leisure Development in the World' and 'Best Residential Development in South Africa'.